Genre(s): Magical Girl, Drama, Dark Fantasy, Psychological Thriller

 There are two movies that recap the series: Puella Magi Madoka Magica: Beginnings and Puella Magi Madoka Magica: Eternal.
 A third movie, Puella Magi Madoka Magica: Rebellion contains new story that continues where the series left off (in next review).
 The first two movies are almost shot-for-shot identical to the original series, so they are by no means required.
 Basically there’s extra detail in the backgrounds, some flashier transformation sequences, and two or three new music tracks, but otherwise it’s just a condensed retelling of the series.
 If you can get the first two movies, go ahead and watch them if you want a refresher, but I’d recommend watching the series over them.

-A spinoff series, Magia Record, is scheduled for January 2020.
+A spinoff series, Magia Record, based on a Mobile Game of the same name, is scheduled for January 2020.